wgcowan/ShortcodeAnyfile/README.md

 	lid:	The id of the file (numeric) or a string of the filename of the file in the images directory of your theme.

+	alt_string: String value to use for alt display when mousing over image.
+		Only needed if img parameter is set to true.
+Other settings use the title from either the item or file depending on parameter setting.

 A possible shortcode for a file in the images directory would look like this: